 Independent Spotlight is a continuing series on Stewart’s blog.
 The series revolves around independent artists and bands sending their music to Brett to review.
 No band is promised a positive review, and all music is reviewed honestly in an effort to better independent music.

 The opening of the album, ‘Heaven (Is A Grocery Clerk)’ is an intriguing introduction, offering a sonic palette chock-full of different styles.
 Obviously, the song is very danceable.
 Outside of that, however, there’s some experimental pop at play that bounces back and forth with sweeping stringed instrumentation and acoustic instruments.
 It’s quirky, surprisingly honest, and a lovely introduction to ‘Choreographic.’
-I’m surprised at how superb the production is - a lasting notion throughout the whole album.
+It's surprising how superb the production is; Sage stands tall amidst her independent counterparts.
 There is a lot going on in ‘Heaven,’ but it never feels cumbersome or cluttered.

 When ‘Heaven’ opens up the album, the listener is met with an infectious landscape that while wonderful, may lack some lyrical depth.
-Sage actually balances catchy pop ballads and introspective songwriting with a certain level of grace.
+Sage does, however, attempt to balance catchy pop ballads and introspective songwriting with a certain level of grace.
 The second track, ‘Loreena,’ is one of the best tracks on the album, and Sage’s lyrics are impeccable.
 The detail of the production is remarkable, and Sage’s vocals are stunning.
 She has a unique innocence that’s instantly lovable.
 That innocence isn’t blind, however, and songs like ‘Loreena’ also feel articulately wise.

 ‘Try Try Try’ combines rock elements with the ‘ballet-pop’ of the previous tracks, and it does this to great effect.
 I love the different instrumental themes at play in the song.
 The stringed instrumentation offers a French gypsy-esque type of atmosphere, akin to perhaps Bob Dylan’s ‘Desire’ era.
 When that subsides back into the landscape, however, crunchy electric guitars and organs arise.
 That style, though, is quickly departed for ‘Home (Where I Am Now),’ a soft, homebody ballad.
 “Home is where you set your spirit down,” Sage croons in the elegant pop song.